course-kit/guides/getting-started.md

 In the meantime, Gumroad will call the webhook which informs CourseKit of a new student.
 CourseKit will use the provided email address to send an email to the student.

-In this email, they’re provided a unique link which allow them to login or create an account.
+In this email, they're provided a unique link which allow them to login or create an account.

 ![getting-started-15](assets/getting-started-15.png)